 Finally I saw Bridal veil stinkhorn, one of the fungus on my photography dream list.
 By looking at its beautiful appearance, you can understand that why I like it so much.
 This fungus is girdled with a net-cage and lacy structure called the indusium, or “skirt”, which hangs down from its bell-shaped cap.

 Bridal veil stinkhorn has many other common names such as Crinoline stinkhorn, Long net stinkhorn, Veiled lady, bamboo fungus and bamboo pith.
 I have no idea what is the function of its “skirt” which earns it these names.
 As its name implies, it is stink.
-The scientific name of Bridal veil stinkhorn is Phallus indusiatus, a fungus in the Phallaceae family.
+The scientific name of the most common Bridal veil stinkhorn in Sabah is Phallus indusiatus, a fungus in the Phallaceae family.

 We didn’t see this stinkhorn the previous day, so it must be very new.
-Though many sighting of this fungi are recorded in forest leaf litter of Kinabalu Park, you need a bit of luck to spot it, as it is short-lived.
+Though sighting of this fungus are recorded in hilly forest of Kinabalu Park, Kionsom (Inanam), Bukit Padang, and Kampung Kiau Nuluh (Kota Belud), you need a bit of luck to spot it, as it is short-lived.
 The fungus would be almost gone after 2 days.

 At first, it seems like many ants were busy running on the fungus.
 When I took a closer look, those insects are not ants.
 Can anyone tell me what they are?